-So there you have it — Texas is the best of the best when it comes to being a real estate agents.
+So there you have it — Real Estate Sales Agents is the best of the best when it comes to being a real estate agent.

-How did it end up here and does it really deserve this ranking?
+How did Real Estate Sales Agents end up here and does it really deserve this ranking?
 Read on to see how we completed our research on the best states for real estate agents and for more on the top ten states.

 Here at Zippia, we talk to a lot of people of all different backgrounds looking for jobs.
 Our research has concluded that there are two common things people want in a job:

-To make all the salary numbers more apples to apples across states, we compared the salary data relative to the state’s cost of living from MIT’s living wage index.
+To make all the salary numbers more apples to apples across states, we compared the salary data relative to the state’s cost of living.

 In order to develop and overall ranking, we ranked each state for each criteria from 1 to 50 where 1 was the best.

 We then averaged all the rankings for a state into a Job Score with the state having the lowest overall Job Score earning the distinction of being the best state for real estate agents in America.